luks09/cachesimul/README.md

-Digite o numero de quadros por conjunto: 2
+Digite a quantidade de conjuntos: 2